Quansight-Labs/ndindex/docs/indices/slices.md

 > **If the `step` is omitted, it always defaults to `1`.**

-If the `step` is omitted the second colon before the `step` can also be omitted.
+If the `step` is omitted the second colon can also be omitted.
 That is to say, the following are completely equivalent:

 ```py
 a[i:j:1]